scale-router-io/scale-swap-router/README.md

 ## 🚨 Beta Release

-The router is in an open beta stage and not yet recommended for production use.
+The router is in an open beta stage and not recommended for production use.

 It may contain bugs and breaking changes are expected as the application updates.